xIves/scientific_programming/README.md

 Fork the GitHub repository into your own GitHub account to create a personal
 copy that you can modify and experiment with independently of the original project.

-Create a new codespace on GitHub.
-Everything should be set up as needed.
+Based on  the Fork, create a new codespace on GitHub.

+Everything should be automatically set up as needed.

 See: https://www.youtube.com/watch?v=rB9v6HoDXYo